dscho15/dynamics_wrapper/readme.md

 ## The purpose

-KDL stands for "The Kinematic and Dynamic Library", which takes care of modelling and computation of kinematic chains for serial robots, such as Franka Emika Panda.
+KDL stands for "The Kinematic and Dynamic Library", which takes care of modelling and computation of kinematic chains for serial robots, such as the Franka Emika Panda manipulator.

 ## The package